Firepots

 You may find clumps of pellets in your grill's firepot.
 These clumps, sometimes called pucks, are caused by a buildup of oils, moisture and food debris, and will not burn.

-Finding pellet pucks indicates that you need to clean your grill more often--it has nothing to do with the quality of the pellets.
+Finding pellet pucks indicates that you need to clean your grill more often--it is not a reflection of the pellet quality.

 Installing/Replacing a Firepot